FY 2018-2019 Annual Report

 - Explore and implement improvements to the Commission’s online presence and other media applications to provide the public with campaign finance committee data and information.
-The Commission continues to promote the two data visualization applications available to anyone on the Commission’s website.
-The candidate committee and noncandidate committee data visualization applications permit viewers to see the data reported by over 700 committees in a more visually attractive, user–friendly, and dynamic way for a particular election period.
+The Commission continues to promote its searchable database, data visualization applications, and candidate dashboard which are available to anyone on the Commission’s website.
+The candidate committee and noncandidate committee data visualization applications permit viewers to see the data reported by over 600 committees in a more visually attractive, user–friendly, and dynamic way for a particular election period.
 These applications were conceived to provide greater transparency and accountability in political campaigns to enable the public to follow the money of candidate committees’ and noncandidate committees’ participation in Hawaii elections.
 As mentioned above, just before this fiscal year came to a close, the Commission decided to add another data visualization app to help the public (and committees) see contributions and expenditures from candidates in a comparative format arranged by office, party, and reporting period.

 GOAL – TO EXPLORE, EXAMINE, AND IMPLEMENT TECHNOLOGICAL ADVANCES AND CAPACITIES TO IMPROVE ACCESS, REDUCE PAPERWORK, AND INCREASE COMPLIANCE.

 - Increase the Commission’s capability to process and analyze reported data.
-During this period, there were no changes to the Commission’s electronic filing systems besides house-keeping measures as a result of legislative enactments to improve transparency and disclosure.
+During this period, there were no changes to the Commission’s electronic filing systems besides house-keeping measures as a result of legislative enactments to improve transparency and disclosure as well as adding in reports and creating additional forms to address the Special Election in April 2019.
 The Commission continues to rely on its searchable database to run queries on various campaign finance issues.

 - Maintain awareness of newer technology, including electronic filing systems and hardware/software or applications, for consideration of integration and/or implementation.
 The Commission works closely with ETS and as a result has benefitted from their expertise and assistance in scaling and maximizing our hardware/software applications.

 Effective January 2018, the Commission extended an alternative payment method for those committees fined to achieve a higher level of compliance and offer better convenience to the committees.
 Specifically, committees who were assessed an administrative fine were informed that they would have the option to pay their fine not only by check, money order, or cash, but with a credit card online via PayPal using their PayPal account or a guest account.
 The committees were informed that there would be no fee to use this alternative option and that the Commission opted to absorb the fee of 2.9% of the total payment plus $0.30.
 The Commission however noted that if at any point in time the Commission was unable to afford these fees or the fees were approaching the state procurement threshold, it would notify the committees that it would have to stop accepting online payments.
-Since January 2018, the Commission received nineteen (19) payments via PayPal totaling $5,125.73.
+During this fiscal year, the Commission received 121 payments via PayPal totaling $25,585.

 The annual COGEL conference is another source from which we learn about other campaign finance systems and technology.
 During this period, however, there were no plans nor funding to alter our electronic filing systems.